jerry-ye-xu/jerry-ye-xu.github.io/notes.md

 toc: False
 ---

 Below are some notes I have written for my own self-study.
-To be best of my ability I have tried to approach them as if I was teaching future undergraduate students and providing them with an easy read during commutes.
+To be best of my ability I have tried to construct a logical and intuitive flow through the main material.

 <ul>
     <li>